Ali-Cheikh/news-agent/readme.md

 All agents share a common engine (`core.js`).
 Individual agents are defined by simple configuration files — no advanced coding required.

 > [!IMPORTANT]
 > You are **not** required to use the five default agents.
 They are working examples.
-To create your own Nosey, just open any agent file (e.g. `index.js`), replace the `FEEDS` array with your favourite RSS URLs, and let Nosey do the rest — the LLM handles everything automatically.
+To create your own Nosey, just open any agent file (e.g. `index.js`), replace the `FEEDS` array with your favourite RSS URLs(targeted news url), and let Nosey do the rest(webscrape the heck out of it) — the LLM handles everything automatically.

 ---